yashwanth-gh/DSA-with-JavaScript/readme.md

 - `[name]-solution.js` The solution code with heavy commenting.
 Some challenges have multiple solutions.
 If you want the solution without comments, look in the `readme.md` file.
 - `[name]-test.js` - Jest tests for the solution code.
 You will need to rename this file to `[name].test.js` to run the tests.

-## Learning Modules/Lessons

-Some lessons/modules are not challenges, they are more like mini-lessons.
-I don't just throw you a challenge using a new concept (Trees, Stacks, Bubble Sorts, etc) without explaining it first.
-I try to explain the concept and then give you a challenge to practice or implement it.
-So some folders will not have a challenge, just a readme file.

 ## Running Tests

 In order for the Jest tests to run, you need to rename the test file to `[name].test.js`.
 For example, if you are working on the `hello-world` challenge, you need to rename the `hello-world-test.js` file to `hello-world.test.js`.
 This is because Jest looks for files with the `.test.js` extension.

 Run the command `npm run test` from the root directory and it will run all the tests.

-## These Don't Have to be "Challenges"

-Some people, such as myself are not great at doing this stuff off the top of their head.
-Even though most of the code is setup as a challenge, you can certainly just follow along with the course and/or just study the solutions and learn from them.

-You can use the tests to see if your code passes, but use the `run` files to run the code manually.
-This is so that you can experiment, console.log, etc.

 ## Getting Started